All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

-Cooking and the smoke and mess associated with fire were the two aspects of my early exposure to camping, with the Boy Scouts, that I most despised.
+Cooking, especially in rain or wind, and the smoke and mess associated with fire, were aspects of my early exposure to camping, with the Boy Scouts, that I most despised.
 As an adult, I have never cooked or made a fire while camping and I don't ever plan to.
 But in order to convince myself that cooking and fire are unnecessary, I first did some research on the state of the art in lightweight cooking systems.

-The lightest cookware is aluminum, but titanium is almost as light and far more durable, and thus a better choice.
+Lightest cookware is aluminum, but titanium is almost as light and more durable, and thus a better choice.
 Titanium is currently more expensive than aluminum, though not outrageously so for someone who camps frequently.
 Some very lightweight and efficient cook systems require a specific sized pot.
-Otherwise, a wider pot is normally better than a narrow pot, so that all the heat of the fire underneath hits the bottom of the pot, rather than escaping around the sides.
-For one person, 1.3 liters is the minimum size pot for cooking pasta.
-For simply boiling water for use with dehydrated foods, a smaller pot might be okay.
-The Evernew 1.3 liter uncoated titanium pot, at 130 grams including lid, is a particularly good choice.
+Other than for cooking on wood stoves, where fuel is unlimited, wider pot normally better than narrow pot, so that all of heat from fire underneath hits bottom of pot, rather than escaping around sides.
+For one person, 1.3 liters is the minimum size pot for cooking pasta for one person, and 2 liters probably better.
+For simply boiling water for use with dehydrated foods, smaller pot might be okay.
+Evernew 1.3 liter uncoated titanium pot, at 130 grams including lid, is a good choice.
 I bought from BackpackingLight, but ClikStand also sells it (and so does CycloCamping.com as of 2014).
-REI also used to sell this pot, but then switched to selling only the coated version, which weighs about 30 grams more.
-I read reports that the non-stick coating is not particularly durable, even if used exclusively with a non-metal spoon.
+REI also used to sell this pot, but then switched to selling only coated version, which weighs about 30 grams more.
+I read reports that non-stick coating is not particularly durable, even if used exclusively with a non-metal spoon.
 I recommend going with uncoated and then avoid cooking foods that might stick.

-The lightest source of heat for cooking is an open wood fire, but this is illegal in many parts of the country and creates quite a mess.
-The lightest weight stoves run on either alcohol or butane gas cartridges.
+Most hikers use alcohol or butane gas stoves.
 Butane gas cartridges for backpacking stoves are normally only available at specialized outdoor stores, whereas alcohol is normally more widely available.
 So where fuel availability is a concern, alcohol is normally a better choice.

-Of the alcohols available for burning in stoves, ethyl alcohol aka ethanol has the highest energy content.
-In most countries, 90% or higher denatured ethyl is available in pharmacies, as a skin care product.
-"Denatured" means that the alcohol has been mixed with poisonous substances so that it cannot be drunk.
-Denatured ethyl alcohol is also widely available at hardware stores (in the cleaning supplies or solvents department) and also in larger supermarkets in Europe (in the cleaning supplies department, or perhaps the cookware department, for use in chafing dishes).
-Ethanol is also widely used in marine stoves, and so can usually be found in boating supply stores.
-Methyl alcohol aka methanol gas-line antifreeze (HEET in the yellow bottle) is widely available in the United States at gas stations and auto parts stores.
-Methanol is highly toxic, so avoid getting on the skin, and especially avoid swallowing or getting in the eyes.
+Of alcohols available for burning in stoves, ethyl alcohol aka ethanol has highest energy content.
+In most countries, 90% or higher denatured ethyl is available in pharmacies as skin care product.
+"Denatured" means that alcohol has been mixed with poisonous substances so that it cannot be drunk.
+Denatured ethyl alcohol also widely available at hardware stores (in cleaning supplies or solvents department) and also in larger supermarkets in Europe (in cleaning supplies department, or perhaps cookware department, for use in chafing dishes).
+Ethanol also widely used in marine stoves, and so can usually be found in boating supply stores.
+Methyl alcohol aka methanol gas-line antifreeze (HEET in yellow bottle) widely available in the United States at gas stations and auto parts stores.
+Methanol is highly toxic, so avoid getting on the skin, and especially avoid swallowing or getting in eyes.
 Methanol burns cleanly but produces only about 75% as much heat as ethanol, per unit of liquid fuel.
-Avoid isopropyl alcohol aka isopropanol (HEET in the red bottle, rubbing alcohol in the skin care department at pharmacies in the United States), which makes a sooty flame, especially if mixed with 30% water, as is common for isopropyl alcohol intended for skin care in the United States.
-Any plastic can be used for holding alcohol fuel, since alcohol, unlike white gas and other liquid fuels, is not particularly combustible and doesn't leave any nasty residue if spilled.
+Avoid isopropyl alcohol aka isopropanol (HEET in red bottle, rubbing alcohol in skin care department at pharmacies in the United States), which makes a sooty flame, especially if mixed with 30% water, as is common for isopropyl alcohol intended for skin care in the United States.
+Any plastic can be used for holding alcohol fuel, since alcohol, unlike white gas and other liquid fuels, is not particularly combustible and doesn't leave nasty residue if spilled.
 (Though methanol, as noted, is highly toxic until it evaporates.)

-A rule of thumb for remembering which alcohol works best in stoves is as follows.
+Rule of thumb for remembering which alcohol works best in stoves is as follows.
 Traffic lights use red/yellow/green to signal no/maybe/yes for movement.
 Red HEET (isopropyl alcohol) = no. Yellow HEET (methyl alcohol) = maybe.
-Green would then signify ethyl alcohol (regardless of the color container it actually comes in).
+Green would then signify ethyl alcohol (regardless of color container it actually comes in).

 There are many ultralight alcohol cooking systems, but most are of dubious reliability, especially in windy or other challenging conditions.
-A sturdy solution is as follows:
+Sturdy solution is as follows:

-A typical gas stove weighs 100 grams.
-A 110 gram canister weighs about 80 grams empty or 190 grams full and boils perhaps 12 half-liters.
-A 220 gram canister weighs about 140 grams empty or 360 grams full and boils perhaps 24 half-liters.
-Together with the Light-my-Fire sparker and silnylon stuff sack, a 110 gram cartridge gas cooking system would thus weigh 225 grams empty and 335 grams full, and the 220 gram cartridge gas cooking system would weigh 285 grams empty and 505 grams full.
-The gas systems thus weigh less, for a given amount of boiling performance under still conditions.
+Typical gas stove weighs 100 grams.
+110 gram canister weighs about 80 grams empty or 190 grams full and boils perhaps 12 half-liters.
+220 gram canister weighs about 140 grams empty or 360 grams full and boils perhaps 24 half-liters.
+Together with Light-my-Fire sparker and silnylon stuff sack, 110 gram cartridge gas cooking system would thus weigh 225 grams empty and 335 grams full, and 220 gram cartridge gas cooking system would weigh 285 grams empty and 505 grams full.
+Gas systems thus weigh less, for given amount of boiling performance under still conditions.
 However, this is not the whole story:

-For bike touring, alcohol has the advantage over gasoline and white gas in that it can be safely stored in ordinary plastic water bottles, since it is not highly combustible in case of leaks.
-Many bike tourists use one of their water bottle cages (especially the cage underneath the down tube, if present) for storing their fuel bottle.
-It would be adviseable to choose a different color bottle (such as red), if using the same type of bottle for both water and stove alcohol.
-The inefficiency of alcohol compared to gas is a minor concern for bike tourists compared to backpackers.
+For bike touring, alcohol has advantage over gasoline and white gas in that it can be safely stored in ordinary plastic water bottles, since it is not highly combustible in case of leaks.
+Many bike tourists use one of their water bottle cages (especially cage underneath down tube, if present) for storing fuel bottle.
+It would be advisable to choose different color bottle (such as red), if using same type bottle for both water and stove alcohol.
+Inefficiency of alcohol compared to gas is minor concern for bike tourists compared to backpackers.

-A final cooking (and also water purification) possibility, for traveling in developing countries and staying mostly in hotels, is an electric immersion heater.
+Final cooking (and also water purification) possibility, for traveling in developing countries and staying mostly in hotels, is electric immersion heater.

 99% ethyl alcohol, 1% denaturing chemicals, 1 liter bottle, cleaning supplies department at the mercadona supermarket in spain, april 2014